rbqdev/work-at-olist-front/README.md

 npm run server
 ```

-Here you should say what actually happens when you execute `npm run server`.
+Here what should say what actually happens when you execute `npm run server`.
+And after this will open tab on your browser
 ```shell
 ｢wds｣: Project is running at http://localhost:8080/
 ```